-The HIV Treaters Case Conference Meetings are MATEC-WI’s signature program for HIV care providers in Wisconsin, linking clinicians from across the state via secure Zoom videoconference for a one-hour, case-based discussion of current issues in HIV care each month.
+The HIV Treaters Case Conference Meetings are MATEC-WI’s signature program for HIV care providers in Wisconsin, linking clinicians from across the state via secure Zoom videoconference for a one-hour, case-based discussion of current issues in HIV care and prevention.
 Facilitated by key leaders in HIV care, the meetings feature lively discussions of current issues in HIV care and are an important resource for both experienced and novice HIV providers.

 Description

-View the 2022-2024 HIV Treaters Case Conference Flier (pdf).
+View the 2025 HIV Treaters Case Conference Flier (pdf).

 Intended Audience

 The target audiences for this activity are physicians, advance practice nurses, physician assistants, nurses, pharmacists, social workers, case managers, and dentists who provide care to individuals with HIV infection.
 The clinician participants include both primary care providers and HIV or infectious disease specialists.
-The audience includes both UW and non-UW clinicians, staff and clinical trainees.
+The audience includes both UW and non-UW clinicians, staff, and clinical trainees.

-Objectives
+Global Learning Objectives

 As a result of participation in this educational regularly scheduled series, learners will be able to: